Tom-Ellis-Lab/yorzoi/README.md

 # Yorzoi: RNA-seq coverage prediction from DNA sequence
+> [!NOTE]
+> In case of any questions, reach out to mail@timonschneider.de - always happy to help!

 yorzoi is a deep neural network that predicts RNA-seq coverage from DNA sequence in Yeast (S. Cerevisiae).
 It is available via PyPI and Huggingface (see installation).